 For all other international participants, we recommend you obtain a Police/Criminal Background Check through your local police station or official governmental body.

 All participants in Nepal will receive a PMGY Volunteer Handbook once they have paid their deposit and confirmed their place on the program.
 We will send you an email entitled ‘Welcome to PMGY’ which will include a link where you can download the Volunteer Handbook.
 Please note that we do not send a hard copy of the PMGY Volunteer Handbook.

 This Handbook contains everything you need to know to prepare for your gap year Nepal experience.
 Ranging from what to pack to how to obtain a visa, we do our best to ensure you are ready to hit the ground running.
 Therefore, it is really important that you read through the Volunteer Handbook carefully once you’ve downloaded it.
 If you find any of your questions unanswered after reading through this, then our team are always on hand to assist you.
-You can contact us via email, telephone, Skype, Facebook, online chat…whatever works best for you!
+You can contact us via email, telephone, Zoom, Facebook, online chat…whatever works best for you!

 ON YOUR TRIP

 All of our accommodation options on the Nepal program involve sharing a room with other participants (usually same-sex).
 Unfortunately, we are unable to arrange private room options for our participants on the Real Nepal Experience.

 Our teams will do their best to cater for any dietary requirements.
 However, this cannot be guaranteed on the gap year Nepal experience.
 Consequently, there may be instances where you need to purchase alternative ingredients at your own expense.
 Any dietary requirements should be noted within your application and re-iterated to the local team on arrival into the country.
 Importantly, any concerns for major requirements should be raised with the PMGY International Team before confirming your place on the program.

 Are there any public holidays that affect project availability?